telerik/maui-docs/maui-getting-started.md

 # Getting Started

-This article will guide you through the basics of Telerik UI for MAUI and how to start using the product.
+This article will guide you through the basics of Telerik UI for .NET MAUI and how to start using the product.

 ## Getting Started with .NET MAUI

-Information about what are the exact steps to get started with Microsoft .NET MAUI and what are the system requrements are desricbed inside the [Microsoft .NET MAUI Documentation page](https://docs.microsoft.com/en-us/dotnet/maui/get-started/installation)
+Information about what are the exact steps to get started with Microsoft .NET MAUI and what are the system requirements are described inside the [Microsoft .NET MAUI Documentation page](https://docs.microsoft.com/en-us/dotnet/maui/get-started/installation)

-## Getting Started with Telerik .NET MAUI
+## Getting Started with Telerik UI for .NET MAUI

 Once you have .NET MAUI configured on your machine, then follow the steps needed to set up the Telerik UI for .NET MAUI.

 >important Run `maui-check`.
 It is required for using Telerik UI for MAUI controls and build and run the DemoApp.

->important Telerik .NET MAUI Preview controls are available for Android, iOS and WinUI.
+>important Telerik .NET MAUI Preview controls are available for Android, iOS, macOS and WinUI.

-## Download product files from Telerik UI for MAUI product page
+## Download product files from Telerik UI for .NET MAUI product page

 **1. Log into your [Telerik Account](https://www.telerik.com/account/).**

 **2. Go to [Telerik UI for MAUI product page](https://www.telerik.com/maui-ui)**

-**3. Click Download Telerik UI for MAUI button:**
+**3. Click Download Telerik UI for .NET MAUI button:**

 ![Telerik UI for .NET MAUI](images/download_maui.png)